Open Space Strategy

-Caulfield Park is the most popular open space in Glen Eira, with areas of botanical significance and active sports facilities and recreational play spaces.
+Caulfield Park is the most popular open space in Glen Eira, with areas of botanical significance, active sports facilities and recreational play spaces.
 The Caulfield Park Masterplan provides the vision to:

-- create spaces where a variety of activities can occur, a range of goals are addressed and different objectives can be pursued; and
+- create spaces where a variety of activities can occur, a range of goals are addressed and different objectives can be pursued

-- continue to explore opportunities to improve sustainability, resilience and adaption to a changing climate.
+- explore opportunities to improve sustainability, resilience and adaption to a changing climate.

 EE Gunn Reserve Masterplan